-EXCLUSIVE-Survey: Trouble for Amazon Prime's two-day deliveries?
+Exclusive-Survey: Trouble for Amazon Prime's two-day deliveries?

 By Deepa Seetharaman and Nick Carey

-SAN FRANCISCO/CHICAGO Feb 11 Amazon.com Inc packages ordered by its Prime members regularly arrived late during the holidays, a Reuters/Ipsos survey shows, reflecting the strain on the logistics network that transformed the company into an e-commerce powerhouse.
+SAN FRANCISCO/CHICAGO Amazon.com Inc packages ordered by its Prime members regularly arrived late over the holidays, a Reuters/Ipsos survey shows, reflecting the strain on the logistics network that transformed the company into an e-commerce powerhouse.

 Customer satisfaction with Prime is extremely high - 96 percent are happy with its two-day shipping service, the survey revealed.
 But the results raise questions for Amazon as it expands and takes greater control of its shipping system.